noway/nzcp-sol/README.md

    * The definition of `ToBeSigned` can be found here: https://datatracker.ietf.org/doc/html/rfc8152#section-4.4

 ## Assumptions
-- NZ Ministry of Health never going to sign any malformed CBOR
+- The NZ Ministry of Health is never going to sign any malformed CBOR
     * This assumption relies on internal implementation of https://mycovidrecord.nz
- - NZ Ministry of Health never going to sign any pass that is not active
+ - The NZ Ministry of Health is never going to sign any pass that is not active
     * This assumption relies on internal implementation of https://mycovidrecord.nz
- - NZ Ministry of Health never going to change the private-public key pair used to sign the pass
+ - The NZ Ministry of Health is never going to change the private-public key pair used to sign the pass
     * This assumption relies on trusting NZ Ministry of Health not to leak their private key

 ## Privacy implications